Birds of Prey (team): Gail Simone era

 While Oracle and Huntress share a long history of animosity with one another, Black Canary eventually persuades Oracle to employ Huntress as a full-time agent.
 The budding friendship is cut short during the "Hero Hunters" arc.
-In the final issue of the storyline, the Huntress realizes Oracle has been manipulating her psychologically in order to make her "behave" properly, in the same way a teacher attempts to reform a troubled child.
+In the final issue of the storyline, the Huntress realizes Oracle has been manipulating her psychologically to make her "behave" properly, in the same way a teacher attempts to reform a troubled child.
 Despite Oracle's remorse for her actions, Huntress temporarily departs from the group.
 She later rejoins the team, once again as a full-time agent along with newcomer Lady Blackhawk.
 Although the personnel on Oracle's team grows and changes, Huntress and Lady Blackhawk remain core agents.

 As Birds of Prey approached its hundredth issue, Simone used issues #99 and #100 to shake up the lineup.
 She let Black Canary leave the team with her ward, a little girl called "Sin", and used a prison break arc to introduce superhumanly strong Big Barda, pacifist Judomaster and rascally Misfit into the new squad, and with the new Spy Smasher as an ambiguous Jack Bauer-like anti-heroine and Lois Lane cornering Oracle into almost giving away her secret identity.
 Again, the characters were chosen to provide a foil for each other, and affirmed her love for her characters: "The team is a group of individuals, quite unlike the friendship between Dinah, Helena and Babs.
 And any team with Barda on it automatically has a certain bull in a China shop tremble, and I love that...
 The characters don't apologize for being asskickers, nor for being smart, nor for being sexy, nor for being sexual, for that matter.
 There are always going to be some people who find that not to their taste, but at the same time, Birds of Prey regularly brings in people who don't otherwise read mainstream comics, a whole audience that may not pick up any other superhero titles, and I love that niche, that little area between good taste and utter shamelessness".
 Finally, Simone stated her agony of leaving the book: "I miss the characters in all the books I've worked on.
 Writing the last issue of Birds of Prey I'm doing was actually physically painful".